 After I planned my outdoor tobogganing party, I spent several hours meticulously designing and individually coloring each of the party invites.
 Then, sadly, I had to cancel my party because the temperature outside was -50 degrees Celsius that day.
 Yes, you read that right MINUS 50!
 That made for one pretty depressed kid.

 Because having a birthday in January is depressing enough, when I grew up and started working a job, I decided I'd take the day off work for my birthday whenever I could.
 This really helped.

-But if there is one saving grace about birthday celebrations in January in Canada, it’s that you will never have to worry about it being too hot to turn on the oven and bake a cake!
-But if you want to make a no bake birthday cake, this Cake batter flavored birthday cake cheesecake, with all those colorful rainbow sprinkles, is sure to cheer up any birthday girl, even if her birthday falls on Blue Monday!
+But if there is one saving grace about birthday celebrations in January in Canada, it's that you will never have to worry about it being too hot to turn on the oven and bake a cake!
+But if you want to make a no bake birthday cake, this Birthday Cake Cheesecake, with all those colorful rainbow sprinkles, is sure to cheer up any birthday girl, even if her birthday falls on Blue Monday!

 📋 No Bake Birthday Cake Cheesecake Recipe